About the course

 - Teachers of English and Media Studies

-Your tutors in our Centre for Film Studies recognise that any experience you can acquire in the industry will set you apart from the crowd when it comes to finding work after graduation.
+Your tutors in our Centre for Film and Screen Media recognise that any experience you can acquire in the industry will set you apart from the crowd when it comes to finding work after graduation.
 We are committed to an ongoing programme of establishing and coordinating a variety of placements and internships, both within and beyond our University.

 We also work with our Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.